-If the variable PSU0 or PSU1 is true the respective PSU module is configured for the full voltage range.
+If the variable PSU0 or PSU1 is true, the respective PSU module is configured for the full voltage range.
 Thus, it can generate voltages up to the nominal output value.
-If the variable is false, the PSU module can generate approximately the half of the nominal output voltage but the double output current.
+If the variable is false, the PSU module can generate approximately half of the nominal output voltage but double the output current.

-The response to the direct command $(p \not \cup)$ contains two Boolean characters (BB) for the variables PSU0 and PSU1, respectively.
+The response to the direct command $(p \notin)$ contains two Boolean characters (BB) for the variables PSU0 and PSU1, respectively.